Samykills/react-native-easystore/README.md

-# urnframework-app-core
+# react-native-easystore

 This library provides a store for use with reactJS/react-native applications, this library enables simple and easy data sharing between components, the state management of the component is left to the developers.

 ## Getting started

-`$ npm install urnframework-app-core --save`
+`$ npm install react-native-easystore --save`

 ## Initialization